Creating a Provider Intelligence Dashboard: The Metrics That Predict CQC Risk Before Inspection

 What a provider intelligence dashboard is (and isn’t)

-A dashboard is not a collection of statistics.
-It is a management tool that links signals to decisions.
-Its purpose is to answer:
+A dashboard is not a passive collection of statistics.
+It is an operational management tool that links signals directly to decision-making.
+Its purpose is to answer three critical questions:

 - What risks are emerging right now?